Questions & Answers

 - Recommended proposals must be determined and submitted (electronically as an attachment) by campus officials to Davis UWC Scholars office (firstname.lastname@example.org) no later than February 10, 2014.

 - Final decisions on all winning proposals rendered by Davis UWC Scholars office to campus officials by March 15, 2014.

 - All project funding agreements signed by recipient schools AND student participants due March 31, 2014.

 - Grant payments to the schools will be made shortly after all agreements have been received by the Davis UWC Scholars office.

-- Final reports due to Davis UWC Scholars office by September 16, 2013
+- Final reports due to Davis UWC Scholars office no later than September 15, 2014.

 What is required for each project's final report?

-Each funded project must submit a final report to the Davis UWC Scholars office by September 16, 2013.
-The final report is to be limited to two pages of narrative using the final report form for 2013 posted on the website.
-It also includes a separate one-page accounting of the funds expended.
-Students have the option of including up to 3 digital photos, attaching them to the end of their two-page final report.
+Each funded project must submit a final report to the Davis UWC Scholars office by September 15, 2014.
+The final report is to be limited to two pages of narrative using the final report form for 2014 posted on the website.
+A separate one-page accounting of the funds expended is to be submitted using the established budget template. http://www.davisprojectsforpeace.org/forms Students have the option of including up to 3 digital photos, attaching them to the end of their two-page final report.
 Final reports are submitted on disk to the Davis UWC office by the authorized campus contact.
 Reports will be posted on the program’s website for all to see and learn from